2018 Annual Meeting Pre-conference Events

 8:00 a.m. - 1:00 p.m.

-At this inaugural session, chief financial officers will gather to explore topics central to their position and its distinctive nature at a Catholic college or university.
-Among the topics: socially responsible investing, various models of partnerships and collaborations, and much more!
-Providing an opportunity for CFOs in Catholic higher education to network with one another, this meeting will balance large group discussions with small breakouts and time to talk one-on-one with colleagues.
+Register now to attend this conference for presidents and chief financial officers on Saturday, February 3, 2018, just before the start of the 2018 ACCU Annual Meeting.
+At this inaugural session, presidents and chief financial officers will gather to explore topics related to partnerships and collaborations.
+From consortia and academic alliances to institutional mergers, this gathering will cover an array of partnerships that help Catholic higher education thrive.
+Providing an intimate opportunity for presidents and CFOs in Catholic higher education to network with one another, this meeting will balance large group discussions with small breakouts and time to talk one-on-one with colleagues and explore new partnership possibilities.

 Leaders in Catholic Higher Education